Charak Puja: Charak Puja in Bangladesh

-In Bangladesh, it is frequently takes place at Moulvibazar, Thakurgaon district, and Galachipa Upazila of the Patuakhali District.
+In Bangladesh, it frequently takes place in Moulvibazar, Thakurgaon district, and Galachipa Upazila of the Patuakhali District.
 Goalkhali, Gabua, Haridebpur, Lalua, Lohalia, and other villages are well known for "Charak Puja".
-Though the aristocracy and fluency of the festival is being deemed now, it is still being performed rarely by people with an uncommon amount of devotion.
+Though the aristocracy and frequency of the festival is being deemed now, it is still being performed regularly by people with an uncommon amount of devotion.
 For them it’s a part of their life.
-The Most popular festival "Charak Puja" found at places like Dholar Haat, Akcha, Gorea, Khochabari(Singia), Hothath para at Thakurgaon Sadar, same places of Tripura Dhalai District like Kamalpur and Kulai.
+The Most popular festival "Charak Puja" is found at places like Dholar Haat, Akcha, Gorea, Khochabari(Singia), Hothath para at Thakurgaon Sadar, same places of Tripura Dhalai District like Kamalpur and Kulai.